-Did you know that decluttering your home can lead to a massive glow up both physically and mentally?
-In this post, I’m highlighting my top 10 reasons to declutter your home for a massive glow up.
+Did you know that decluttering your home can lead to massive freedom both physically and mentally?
+In this post, I’m highlighting my top 10 reasons to declutter your home to live a less stressful life.

 Anyone else dislikes spring cleaning as much as I do?
 Cleaning in general?
 Don’t get me wrong.
 I love a clean tidy home like the next mom.
 Mess and disorganization stress me out.
 But actually doing the cleaning myself is my least favorite thing to do.
 I am in the camp of washing the laundry and folding the laundry a day or two later.
 How about you?

 Instead of spring cleaning, how about we focus on decluttering?

 The definition of decluttering is to remove unnecessary items from an untidy or overcrowded place.

 Assuming that you live in excesses like myself and most Americans, I bet you have quite a few unused things in your home that you can get rid of.

 I am pro decluttering!
 Maybe because I grew up with a West Indian mom who was quick to throw anything away that was out of place.
 Looking back, that was clearly a sign that we had too much stuff and as children, we didn’t care very well for our things as they were always out of place.

 Thanks to Marie Kondo’s popular Netflix show, Tidying Up, and her Konmari method you probably have nightmares of piles of clothes and junk everywhere when you hear the word declutter.
 Decluttering can be an overwhelming task, but the outcome is so worth it.